raspberrypilearning/interactive-animation/en/step_4.md

 --- no-print ---

-The **See inside** button in Scratch projects allow you to investigate a project's code.
+The **See inside** button in a Scratch project allows you to investigate the project's code.
 Click the below button to see inside 'Bouncing dragonfly'.

 **Bouncing dragonfly**: [See inside](https://scratch.mit.edu/projects/435667657/editor){:target="_blank"}